 Then select the comparison statement in the drop-down.
 The options are “is”, “is not”, “greater than”, “less than” and “contains”.

 Then specify the value that the first property has to be compared to.
 E.g. the current user’s “Role” is set as the first property, now select an option from the “Select a role” drop-down.
 The default roles are “Account Owner”, “User Administrator” and “Maker”.
-(You might see additional roles depending on custom roles you’ve added to your taskflow app.)
+(Learn what these roles do in the system.)
+You might see additional roles depending on custom roles you’ve added to your taskflow app.

 You can add as many conditions to a task as you need.